-4. Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings can be exempt information.
+4. Information relating to any individual and information which is likely to reveal the identity of an individual can be exempt information.
 But it is only exempt if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information.